mjkammer78/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD06_DEMO.md

     ```
 16. Switch to Azure Portal.
 17. Click **Virtual machines**, and then select **myvm**.

+18-21.
+Note: forget about these steps, seems to be deprecated.
+Use PuTTy client instead and login using ssh to the machine/user combination found in azurevm details.

 18. In the top panel, click **Connect** and copy the **Login using VM local account** value.
 19. Switch to the command prompt.
 20. Paste the **Login using VM local account** value and press Enter.
 21. At the command prompt, enter **yes**.
 22. Type the password **Password123!**.

 23. To switch the directory to **var** folder, paste the following command:
     ```bash
     cd /var